cossacklabs/product-docs/acra/acra-in-depth/architecture/_index.md

 * [AcraServer](/acra/acra-in-depth/architecture/acraserver/), also known as SQL Proxy.
 It's SQL database proxy that exposes Acra’s functionality by parsing SQL traffic between an app and a database and applying security functions where appropriate.
 It supports encryption, searchable encryption, masking, tokenization, SQL firewall, logging & audit logging.

 * [AcraTranslator](/acra/acra-in-depth/architecture/acratranslator/), also known as API service.
-It's an API server, that exposes most of Acra’s features as HTTP / gRPC API with client SDKs and traffic protection.
+It's an API server, that exposes most of Acra’s features as HTTP / gRPC API with a client SDKs and traffic protection.
 AcraTranslator doesn't depend on a database and makes application responsible for actually putting data into storage.
 It supports encryption, creating searchable hashes, masking, tokenization, logging.

 * [AnyProxy](/acra/acra-in-depth/architecture/anyproxy/).
 It's an API server that works between several API-driven microservices/applications.
-AnyProxy can transparently forward requests/responses so your applications stay "thin clients".
+AnyProxy can transparently forward requests/responses, so your applications stay "thin clients".

 * [Client-side SDKs](/acra/acra-in-depth/architecture/sdks/).
 Acra provides optional SDKs for encrypting data (AcraWriter), for decrypting data (AcraReader), or for working with AcraTranslator.